 In the fall of 2006, the congregation voted to change the name of the church from the Antelope Hills Church to Antelope Hills Christian Church.
 An interesting note, as we dug through some old articles we came across references to the Christian Church at Antelope Hills in those papers, so maybe we just took the old name back.
 The name may have changed but the long legacy of meeting as Christians continues and the church looks forward to being an active congregation of New Testament Believers loving God, loving each other in Christian fellowship and giving of ourselves in service to the communities in the surrounding area.

 Around 2010, Pastor Steve Maas began a Furniture Ministry to the surrounding communities.
 It started in the old parsonage and has been housed in the CAMA/Connection building in Canby since 2017.
 Numerous members of the church have helped over the years and through this mission … hundreds of pieces of furniture and dozens of appliances have been given to those in need.

 Over the past few years, the congregation at Antelope Hills has made decisions to be proactive in looking forward as to our purpose and accurately addressing our location and facilities After being prayerful in seeking God’s direction and through congregational decisions, we decided to move closer to town of Canby and build a new facility that would be more visible, accessible and appropriate to our purpose as a local Body of Christ in ministering and serving our community.

-A Building Committee open to all the congregation was formed to meet and look at needs and designs make decisions, giving directions to the process.
+A Building Committee was formed to meet and look at needs and designs make decisions, giving directions to the process.
 After the decision to relocate, the congregation prayed together and investigated different sites, evaluating each spot as to its placement and costs.
 A site was chosen by a vote to purchase the land.
 Sufficient funds were on hand to pay for the site as the church had raised money to secure the land.